Website Design Skip to main content

 • MAIN CONTENT: Between the navigation bar and footer is your canvas to create whatever content and functionality you need.

-• UNIVERSITY FOOTER: The university footer should be included on all BYU webpages.
+• UNIVERSITY FOOTER: The university footer should be included on all BYU web pages.
 It indicates university ownership and provides copyright and university contact information.

 BYU Websites